prcutler/pcutler-web/content/post/2018-09-19-learning-to-test-in-python-and-pyramid.md

 And add the if / else statement.
 You’ve now accounted for both Rollbar and you won’t create a log in your `tests` directory when running this test.

-Lastly, you need to update your `development.ini` file to account for the Roller changes.
+Lastly, you need to update your `development.ini` file to account for the Rollbar changes.
 Comment out the `rollbar.root` below so you don’t receive notifications for errors in development and add the `[rollbar:test_settings]` block below.

 	#  Rollbar settings